Important Security Statement

 auto_authorize | string | No | Set to true to enable auto-authorization |

-must be a random string generated server-side- HTTPS must be used (in production)
+redirect_urimust exactly match the address registeredstatemust be a random string generated server-side- HTTPS must be used (in production)

-: Access user’s basic info (username, email)balance
+profile: Access user’s basic info (username, email)balance: Access user’s account balance

 2. Token Endpoint